yracine/device-type.myecobee/README.md

 And

-In the ST classic mobile app, under myHome/Things.
+In the new Samsung connect app, under the devices in the 'No room assigned' section (bottom of the page)

 # 6) To populate the UI fields for your newly created device(s)